top of page

 The currently available one-time use rebates are the “Distributed Generation (DG) Rebate,” (also called the “Smart Inverter Rebate”), and the “Storage Rebate.”

-The DG Rebate will provide solar customers with a one-time upfront rebate of $300 per kilowatt of generating capacity.
+The DG Rebate will provide solar customers with a one-time rebate of $300 per kilowatt of generating capacity.
 For example, if your system is a 10-kilowatt system, then you will receive a $3,000 rebate.

 The currently available Storage Rebate functions similarly, but is specific to battery storage.
-As a solar customer who also installs storage, you will receive an additional one-time upfront rebate of $300 per kilowatt hour of storage to help reduce the cost of battery storage and provide your home with more energy resilience.
+As a solar customer who also installs storage, you will receive an additional one-time rebate of $300 per kilowatt hour of storage to help reduce the cost of battery storage and provide your home with more energy resilience.

 You can combine these rebates with other existing federal and state financial incentives to further offset the cost to install a new solar panel system.